demirantay/notebook/syllabus-compsci.md

 ### Packet #3

 - [ ] Level 2: Write a project like py-psql for NoSQL and Redis ... etc. all of the databases you use and create a easy to use command line interface for them.
 - [ ] Level 3: Write bots to create fake data about poeple and crete a virtual life of bots.
 They will buy things , spend money on cinema, date, making kids ... etc. and all of the data will be updated.
-And create a admin panel (god-panel) that views all of the data with different search engines, message brokers ... manipulating the data with Redis, NosqL ... etc. Implement every checkbox learned above
+And create a admin panel (god-panel) that views all of the data with different search engines, message brokers ... manipulating the data with Redis, NosqL ... etc. Implement every checkbox learned above.
+And create panels for managing the mock-up data.
+One programmer panel, one business panel (miitating FX trade ... etc.)
 - [ ] Level 4: Create a very detailed Instagram clone with flask or django (already started just continue)
 - [ ] Level 5: Build a webserver
 - [ ] Level 6: Build a web framework on top of your web server